NREL/alfalfa/tests/README.md

 ### step_sim
 1. What happens if id can't be found in records?
-1. atleast one of realtime, timescale, external_clock must be specified - else, doesn't run
+1. At least one of realtime, timescale, external_clock must be specified - else, doesn't run
 1. no more than one of realtime, timescale, external_clock specified - else, doesn't run

 #### check_step_sim_config